Isabella Eugénie Boyer: Biography

-She was born in Paris to Louis Noël Boyer, an Africa-born French confectioner, and his English-born wife Pamela Lockwood (aka Pamilla).
-She married Isaac Merritt Singer, the founder of the Singer Sewing Machine Co., in New York City, in 1863 when Isaac was 52 and Isabella was only 22.
+Boyer was born in Paris to Louis Noël Boyer, a French confectioner, and his English-born wife Pamela Lockwood (also known as 'Pamilla').
+In 1863 in New York City, she married Isaac Merritt Singer, the founder of the Singer sewing machine company, when Singer was 52 and Isabella was only 22.
 Singer had a previous common-law wife, Mary Ann Sponsler, who had Isaac arrested for bigamy.

-Isabella and Isaac moved to Paris, then to Oldway Mansion in Paignton, on the Devon coast, because New York society frowned on his many "families."
-They had six children; Sir Adam Mortimer Singer (1863—1929), Winnaretta Eugénie Singer (1865–1943), Washington Merritt Grant Singer (1866–1934), Paris Eugene Singer (1867–1932), Isabelle-Blanche Singer (1869–1896) and Franklin Merritt Morse Singer (1870–1939).
+Isabella and Isaac moved to Paris, then to Oldway Mansion in Paignton, on the Devon coast in England, because New York society frowned on his many "families."
+They had six children: Sir Adam Mortimer Singer (1863–1929), Winnaretta Eugénie Singer (1865–1943), Washington Merritt Grant Singer (1866–1934), Paris Eugene Singer (1867–1932), Isabelle-Blanche Singer (1869–1896) and Franklin Merritt Morse Singer (1870–1939).

 Isaac Singer is reported to have had a total of 22 children with his many paramours.
-Singer died in 1875 and left an estate of about $14 million, which at the time was a colossal sum of money.
+Singer died in 1875 and left an estate of about $14 million.
 His two wills created family tension and lawsuits.
 Isabella was declared his legal widow.